ai-autocoder/project-planner/README.md

 # Project planner

-This is a website built to better track and visualize your project`s progress.
+A website built to help you track and visualize your project's progress.

 ## Guide

-Add the tasks description and the time required, each task can be split in sub tasks.
+Add the description and time required for each task.
+Subtasks can be added if necessary.

-Click on the task to show the sub task section.
+Click on the task to show the sub-task section.

-The data is stored locally on the browser localStorage.
+All data is stored locally in the browser's "localStorage".

 ## About the project

-This website is built from scratch, using the following technologies:
+This website was built from scratch, using the following technologies:

-- HTML5
+— HTML5
-- CSS with Sass
+— CSS with Sass
-- Vanilla Javascript
+— Vanilla JavaScript

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ## Roadmap

-Add login feature and save data on the cloud
+Integrate a login feature and store data in the cloud to synchronize data across devices and browsers.

 ## License